kanugurajesh/kanugurajesh.github.io/_posts/web3-development.md

 ---
-title: 'How to get started with web3 development'
+title: 'How to get started with Web3 Development'
 excerpt: 'Start with the basics: learn HTML for structure, CSS for styling, and JavaScript for interactivity.
 Understand responsive design and version control using Git.
 Choose a text editor like VSCode.
 Explore frameworks and libraries for efficiency.
 Engage in projects and seek guidance from online resources to refine your skills.'
 coverImage: '/assets/blog/web3/cover.png'
 date: '2023-12-05T05:35:07.322Z'